 MIX together, in medium bowl, flour, baking powder and cayenne or other seasoning with whisk or fork.
 Cut butter into small pieces and distribute throughout flour mixture.

-BEAT or blend flour and butter together with food processor, electric mixer with paddle attachment, pastry blender or your fingertips, until butter is well incorporated.
+BEAT or blend flour mixture and butter together with food processor, electric mixer with paddle attachment, pastry blender or your fingertips, until butter is well incorporated.

 ADD egg and beat or blend for 1 to 2 minutes longer until medium-firm dough is formed.
 Add cheese and beat or blend for another minute or two until incorporated.
 Press the dough into rectangle, wrap in plastic wrap and chill in freezer for about 30 minutes.